mathworks/Simscape-Medical-Ventilator/README.md

 ### **Disclaimer**
 This is intended as an example for people to build on if they are working on ventilator projects and is not a working design in itself.

 This example may not represent an implementable design, and no validation has been done.
-The purpose of the example is to provide a starting point for designers working on ventilators showing how interfacing between the real-time controller and the system model can be done, how a real-time controller can be defined in Simulink® and Stateflow™ and how a full system model can be used to support the design process.
+The purpose of the example is to provide a starting point for designers working on ventilators showing how interfacing between the real-time controller and the system model can be done, how a real-time controller can be defined in SimulinkÂ® and Stateflowâ„¢ and how a full system model can be used to support the design process.

 ## **Contents**